Dowell-Lab/srworkshop/day01/worksheets/Git_github_bash.md

 ## Extra: Change the prompt color

+You need to understand how to open and edit a file in VIM before running through this section.
+If you don't, come back to this later.

 The `.bash_profile` file contains instructions for initiation of your instance on the AWS super computer.
 For your personal computer or a different super computer, you may need to edit a `.bashrc` file instead, but ignore that for the AWS.

 Opening the `.bash_profile` file that I’ve provided to you shows the following:

 ![Bash profile file](md_images/bash_profile_file.png)

 Each of these lines does something different, but the one at the bottom is the one that specifies how your command prompt looks.
-The text color for the `username@hostname` portion of the prompt is encoded by the 33 toward the beginning of the line, and the text color for the current working directory is encoded by the 34 a little farther in.
+The text color for the `username@hostname` portion of the prompt is encoded by the 33 toward the beginning of the line, and the text color for the current working directory is encoded by the 36 a little farther in.
 You can change the colors to whatever you want by editing the number based on the following table.

 ![Bash color table](md_images/bash_color_table.png)